imrehorvath/avrispm328p/README.md

 ## Set up your programmer board

-The programmer board is assumed to be an Arduino board with an ATmega328P clocked at 16 MHz.
+In the examples below, the programmer board is assumed to be an Arduino board with an ATmega328P clocked at 16 MHz.
 Also it is assumed that `avrdude` is used.

 Download the [avrispm328p.hex](https://raw.githubusercontent.com/imrehorvath/avrispm328p/main/avrispm328p.hex) file and flash it to the programmer.
 ```